MarcoStucchi/Demo-1/README.md

 # Demo
-Demo repo to test out every new function
+Demo repo to test out every new functionalities, such as
+* Process integration
+* Project-specific Snippets
+* Git flows like gitflow
+* Static Analyzer, e.g. SonarCube